Head of the Research Group “Reorganizing Knowledge Practices”

 [Research] [Outreach] [Community] [Teaching] [Contact] [CV]

-I am head of the research group “Reorganizing Knowledge Practices” at Weizenbaum Institute in Berlin and an affiliated senior researcher (“Habilitand”) at Witten/Herdecke University.
+I am a senior researcher (Akademischer Oberrat) at Bielefeld University and head of the research group “Reorganizing Knowledge Practices” at Weizenbaum Institute in Berlin.
+I'm also an affiliated senior researcher (“Habilitand”) at Witten/Herdecke University.
 I study new forms of organizing in digitally-networked environments.
 I am particularly interested in “open” forms of organizing, such as Open Government, Open Strategy, Open Innovation or Open Science.
 Across these phenomena, I explore how openness – as a way of working and as a value at work – allows individuals, groups and organizations to navigate and address societal challenges.

-My work has been supported by a PhD scholarship of the Foundation of German Business (SDW), the German Research Foundation (DFG), the German-American Fulbright Commission, the German Academic Exchange Service (DAAD), the Heinrich Hertz Foundation.
-I was further awarded an Open Science Fellowship by Wikimedia, Stifterverband and Volkswagen Foundation.
+My work has been supported by a PhD scholarship of the Foundation of German Business (SDW), the German Research Foundation (DFG), the German-American Fulbright Commission, the German Academic Exchange Service (DAAD), the Heinrich Hertz Foundation, and the Joachim Herz Foundation.
+I was further awarded an Open Science Fellowship by Wikimedia Deutschland.
+Since 2021 I'm a junior fellow at the Center for Interdisciplinary Research (ZiF) in Bielefeld.
+I’m also currently PI of the research project “Algorithmic Prediction and Participation” funded by Hans Böckler Foundation.

 Previously, I was a postdoctoral researcher at the University of Witten/Herdecke’s Reinhard Mohn Institute of Management.
 I was a visiting researcher at Cornell University’s Department for City and Regional Planning and at Columbia University’s Department of Sociology.
-I hold a PhD from Freie Universität Berlin, an M.Sc. from the University of St. Andrews and an B.A. from Fresenius University of Applied Sciences in Cologne.
+I hold a PhD from Freie Universität Berlin, a M.Sc. from the University of St. Andrews and a B.A. from Fresenius University of Applied Sciences in Cologne.
 I gained experience on the nexus of technology and organizing when working for a startup incubator and as a technology journalist.

 Organization theory; strategy-as-practice; science & technology studies; qualitative methods; transparency-accountability relations; algorithms; data; knowledge